-The Office of Management and Budget requires OCSE to periodically report measures of the performance of the FPLS, including the NDNH, through various federal management devices, such as the Office of Management and Budget Information Technology Dashboard, the Annual Report to Congress, and the Major IT Business Case.
+The Office of Management and Budget requires OCSE to periodically report measures of the performance of the FPLS, including the NDNH, through various federal management devices, such as the Office of Management and Budget Information Technology Dashboard, the Annual

+Report to Congress, and the Major IT Business Case.
 OCSE is required to provide performance measures demonstrating how the FPLS supports OCSE's strategic mission, goals and objectives, and cross-agency collaboration.
 OCSE also requests such performance reporting to ensure matching partners use NDNH information for the authorized purpose.

-To assist OCSE in its compliance with federal reporting requirements and to provide assurance that the state agency uses NDNH information for the authorized purpose, the state agency must provide OCSE with performance outputs and outcomes attributable to its use of NDNH information for the purposes set forth in this agreement.

-In a format determined by OCSE and approved by OMB in accordance with the Paperwork Reduction Act, the state agency must provide such reports to OCSE on an annual basis, no later than three months after the end of each fiscal year of the matching program.
+To assist OCSE in its compliance with federal reporting requirements and to provide assurance that the state agency uses NDNH information for the authorized purpose, the state agency must provide the DOL with performance outputs and outcomes attributable to its use of NDNH information for the purposes set forth in this agreement.
+DOL provides the performance reports to OCSE on behalf of the state workforce agencies, who provide the information to DOL.
+DOL must annually provide such reports, in a format determined by OCSE, to OCSE no later than three months after the end of each fiscal year of the matching program.

-The performance reports may also assist in the development of a cost-benefit analysis of the matching program required for any subsequent matching agreements in accordance with 5 U.S.C. § 552a(o)(1)(B) (see section II.B).
+The performance report may also assist the DOL in the development of a cost benefit analysis of the matching program required for any subsequent matching agreements in accordance with 5 U.S.C. § 552a(o)(1)(B).
+See section II.A of this agreement and Appendix B.